usail-hkust/LLMTSCS/README.md

 ```
 You can either choose `Commonsense` or `Wait Time Forecast` as the `prompt` argument.

-- To run open-sourced LLMs:
+- To run open-sourced LLMs with LLMLight:

 ```shell
 python run_open_LLM.py --llm_model LLM_MODEL_NAME_ONLY_FOR_LOG